 Learn more about the Alaska Veterans Memorial Museum

 Alaska Veterans and Pioneers Home: The Alaska Veterans and Pioneers Home in Palmer offers affordable long-term care to Veterans in a compassionate home like environment that promotes independence, positive relationships, meaningful activities as well as physical, emotional, and spiritual growth.
 75% of their beds are designated for Veterans.

 Private or semi-private rooms

-Nursing assessment and intermittent health services depending upon level of care
+Nursing assessment and health services based upon level of care required